Overview

 Early Years Pupil Premium (EYPP) is extra funding that is available to support eligible 3 and 4 year olds who access the universal 15 funded hours per week.

-Childcare providers could claim up to a maximum of £342 per year for each eligible child, this equates to an extra 0.60 pence per hour (up from 0.53p).
+Childcare providers could claim up an extra 0.66 pence per hour (up from 0.62p).
 EYPP is payable on the universal 15 hours only, up to a maxium of 570 hours in a year.

 On this page you will find information on: